markaren/E-book_cpp/Chapter4/move.md

 }
 ```

-In this updated example, we use `std::move` to _transfer_ the contents of source to destination.
+In this updated example, we use `std::move` to _transfer_ the contents of `source` to `destination`.
 This means we're not making a copy; instead, we're essentially saying, "You, destination, take ownership of what's in source," which is much faster and uses less memory.
-After the move, source is still there, but its content is unspecified (usually, it's an empty string in the case of strings).
-Meanwhile, destination has the original content.
+After the move, `source` is still there, but its content is left in an unspecified (but valid) state (usually, it's an empty string in the case of strings).
+Meanwhile, `destination` has the original content.

 ### Summary

 Move semantics allows us to efficiently hand over resources (like strings or memory) from one object to another without making unnecessary copies, which can be faster and more memory-efficient.
 It's like passing a toy car from one child to another without making an extra copy of the car.

 Move semantics are particularly useful when working with containers like std::vector or when returning objects from functions, as they can help minimize unnecessary copying and improve performance.
 However, it's important to be aware of the potential pitfalls, like accessing moved-from objects, to use move semantics effectively in C++.